-EU requirements for energy-related products
+The EU sets requirements for energy-related products

 The Danish Safety Technology Authority is the National Market Surveillance Authority

-The Danish Safety Technology Authority enforce whether the rules on Energy-Labelling and Ecodesign are complied with in Denmark.
+The Danish Safety Technology Authority enforce whether the rules on energy labelling and ecodesign are complied with in Denmark.
 The market surveillance includes four types of control: internet controls, shop controls, document inspections and measurement inspections.